 1. Give Her A Routine To Follow

 Routines are important for our pets.
 Your kitty needs a routine to feel safe and relaxed.
 So, plan to build routines around your kitty’s playing, sleeping and feeding times.
 This is will ensure that she doesn’t get stressed or start meowing at an ungodly hour.
 It’s a good idea to include a fairly elaborate play session right before bed time to expend your kitty’s pent up energy and get her tired enough to sleep when you do.
-Right after the play session would be a good time to feed your kitty a part of her
+Right after the play session would be a good time to feed your kitty a part of her evening meal (that you have held back).
+Your tired and full kitty will groom herself and want to sleep right after that.

 2. Keep Her Entertained